zarf-dev/zarf/docs/0-zarf-overview.md

 - Container images: to serve images for the Zarf and downstream clusters to run containers from.
 - Repositories: to serve as the git-based "source of truth" for downstream "GitOps"ed K8s clusters to watch.
 - Pre-compiled binaries: to provide the software necessary to start and support the Zarf cluster.
-- [Component actions](4-user-guide/7-github-action.md): to support scripts and commands that run at various stages of the Zarf [component lifecycle](4-user-guide/4-package-command-lifecycle.md).
+- [Component actions](3-create-a-zarf-package/7-component-actions.md): to support scripts and commands that run at various stages of the Zarf [package create lifecycle](./3-create-a-zarf-package/6-package-create-lifecycle.md), and [package deploy lifecycle](./4-deploy-a-zarf-package/2-package-deploy-lifecycle.md).
 - Helm charts, kustomizations, and other K8s manifests: to apply in a Kubernetes cluster.
 - [Data injections](../examples/data-injection/README.md): to declaratively inject data into running containers in a Kubernetes cluster.